 Advarra utilizes tools in the software build process that analyze the code base for potential security vulnerabilities.
-The analysis of the code is executed on a regular interval prior to applications being built, packaged and provisioned to internal test instances.
+The analysis of the code is executed on a regular interval prior to applications being built, packaged, and provisioned to internal test instances.
 Build failures occur if new vulnerabilities are injected into the code base allowing the engineering team to proactively resolve vulnerabilities.

-Advarra has invested in a commercial grade analysis tool which is an integrated platform for performing security testing of web applications.
+Advarra has invested in a commercial-grade analysis tool, which is an integrated platform for performing security testing of web applications.
 The scanning tool is configured and tuned to inspect and discover security vulnerabilities on a deployed/running instance of an Advarra application.
 As with static analysis, if new vulnerabilities of sufficient severity are introduced by engineering changes, these will be addressed immediately within the same product release.

 Ownership of the dynamic scanning of Advarra applications belongs to the Software Test Engineering group.
 Dynamic scanning is a required process within release readiness activities for all products.

-Advarra invests heavily in security analysis and penetration testing on all products and technology solutions networks by a third party who specialize in such matters.
+Advarra invests heavily in security analysis and penetration testing on all products and technology solutions networks by a third-party who specialize in such matters.
 Any vulnerability findings identified through third-party analysis are investigated and if vulnerabilities are found to be of sufficient severity, they are addressed in future releases.

-- SLA-based support from Red Hat
+- SLA-based support from our vendors

 - Protection from Cross-Site Request Forgery (CSRF)

 - OWASP (Open Web Application Security Project) recommended libraries that ensure enhanced security